banisterious/obsidian-oneirometrics/README.md

 - Filter entries by date range and specific metrics
 - Backup system to protect your data
 - Customizable settings for metrics and data management
-- Multi-chip autocomplete for selecting notes to analyze, now improved in both settings and modal: only real, existing markdown files can be selected (not folders or non-existent files).
+- Multi-chip autocomplete for selecting notes to analyze
+- Metric Icon Picker for visual customization
+- Keyboard accessibility and screen reader support
+- 'This Week' filter with configurable week start day
+- Widget for Readable Line Length control
+- Enhanced Metrics Description section
+- Open Metrics Note button for quick access

 ## Documentation